AutoOpt: A General Framework for Automatically Designing Metaheuristic Optimization Algorithms with Diverse Structures: Experiments and Applications

 \subsubsection{Performance of the algorithm designed with embedding}

-The average and standard deviation of the performance over the 30 runs on each problem is shown in Table \ref{alg_performance}.
+In this subsection, we first ablate the proposed graph embedding through the CEC 2005 problems.
+The average and standard deviation of the performance over the 30 runs on the problems is shown in Table \ref{alg_performance}.
 In Table \ref{alg_performance}, AutoOpt\_embed refers to the algorithms designed by the AutoOpt version with a performance estimation surrogate trained in the embedding space; AutoOpt\_no\_embed refers to the algorithms designed by the AutoOpt version with a performance estimation surrogate trained in the original space.
+We then investigate the performance of the complete AutoOpt (with the embedding) by comparing with the state-of-the-art BIPOP, SHADE as well as the CMA-ES, EDA, PSO, and DE baselines on the more challenging CEC 2013 benchmarks.
+The comparison results are given in Table \ref{alg_performance2}.
 As mentioned in the setup of subsection \ref{sec_setup}, we adopt AutoOpt to design algorithms for each problem separately, which means AutoOpt\_embed refers to different designed algorithms for different problems, so does AutoOpt\_no\_embed.
 Besides, the performance is obtained on the test instances independent from those targeted during algorithm design.

 According to Table \ref{alg_performance}, AutoOpt\_embed together with AutoOpt\_no\_embed win the comparisons with baselines on 9 out of the 10 problems.
-This result verifies AutoOpt's ability to discover high-performance algorithms.
-The ability is significant in enabling a generalized high-performance problem-solving, since an algorithm's efficiency may fluctuate dramatically on different problems (e.g., the baselines in Table \ref{alg_performance}), and it is non-trivial to always predefine suitable algorithms for various problems.
-In further comparing AutoOpt\_embed and AutoOpt\_no\_embed, we observe that AutoOpt\_embed is better than AutoOpt\_no\_embed on 7 problems and is comparable with AutoOpt\_no\_embed on 2 out of the remaining 3 problems.
+This result verifies AutoOpt's ability to discover eligible algorithms.
+In comparing AutoOpt\_embed and AutoOpt\_no\_embed, we observe that AutoOpt\_embed is better than AutoOpt\_no\_embed on 7 problems and is comparable with AutoOpt\_no\_embed on 2 out of the remaining 3 problems.
 The better results attribute to the more accurate surrogate trained in the embedding space.
 This indicates that the more accurate identification of promising algorithms benefits guiding the design toward finding more efficient algorithms.

+Further comparisons on the CEC 2013 problems (Table \ref{alg_performance2}) reveal a surprising finding: AutoOpt demonstrates performance comparable to the CEC 2013 competition winner BIPOP, achieving better results on 7 out of 20 problems compared to BIPOP's 9 wins, and significantly outperforms the other state-of-the-art SHADE.
+This highlights AutoOpt's promising in algorithm design, particularly given that BIPOP and SHADE are meticulously crafted by experts with advanced adaptive strategies, while the algorithms designed by AutoOpt rely solely on the general components listed in Table \ref{operator}.